MdSaydurRahman/Saydur.github.io/_pages/about.md

 1. **MS Rahman**, and Y. Hua, "Secure UAV Communications By STEEP Against Full-Duplex Active Eavesdropper," accepted in *58th Asilomar Conference on Signals, Systems, and Computers*, Pacific Grove, CA, USA, 2024.

-2. Y. Hua, and **MS Rahman**, "Unification of Secret Key Generation and Wiretap Channel Transmission," in *IEEE International Conference on Communications*, Denver, CO, USA, 2024.
+2. Y. Hua, and **MS Rahman**, "Unification of Secret Key Generation and Wiretap Channel Transmission," in *IEEE International Conference on Communications (ICC)*, Denver, CO, USA, 2024.

 3. Y. Hua, **MS Rahman**, and A. Swami, "A Method for Low-Latency Secure Multiple Access," in *IEEE International Symposium on Local and Metropolitan Area Networks (LANMAN)*, Boston, MA, USA, 2024.